-Jan Krauss is specialized in the life sciences, especially pharmaceuticals, molecular biology, immunology, plant genetics, biochemistry, and biotechnology.
+Jan specializes in the life sciences, especially pharmaceuticals, molecular biology, immunology, plant genetics, biochemistry, and biotechnology.
 For more than 15 years, he has represented German and international clients, such as innovative life science and pharmaceutical companies and universities, in all fields of intellectual property.
 He places a particular focus on strategic IP planning, the generation of IP portfolios, and the enforcement of IP rights, as well as on opposition and nullity proceedings.

 European Patent and Trade Mark Attorney